RTUhacker/educational-assets-tracker/README.md

 This is educational project that tracks assets in real time.
 Applications is designed to track a range of moving assets (such as vehicles) and visualize them on a live map.
 The applications use a mixture of technologies.

 Note: This application implements asset tracking.
-For use in a production environment, you therefore need a Google Maps APIs Premium Plan license.
-For more information, see the Google Maps APIs terms of service.
+For use in a production environment, you therefore need a [Google Maps APIs Premium Plan license](https://developers.google.com/maps/pricing-and-plans/).
+For more information, see the [Google Maps APIs terms of service](https://developers.google.com/maps/terms#section_10_4).

 # Overview

 The repository consists of a number of components, representing the individual moving parts of the bus tracking system.
-It includes an Android app, in /android, that's installed on Android devices and deployed on the tracked vehicles.
-There is /backend, written in Node.js, which receives the locations reported by the Android app, along with a time table provided in GTFS format, and makes regular updates to a Firebase Real Time Database.
-The client in /map receives the updates from the Firebase database and draws them.
+It includes an Android app, in `/Android Client`, that's installed on Android devices and deployed on the tracked vehicles.
+There is `/backend`, written in Node.js, which receives the locations reported by the Android app, along with a time table provided in GTFS format, and makes regular updates to a Firebase Real Time Database.
+The client in `/map` receives the updates from the Firebase database and draws them.

 # Directories in this repo